nicfan139/montresor/README.md

 # Montresor

 Project for Le Wagon Bootcamp's "AirBnB Week".
+Our objective: build a marketplace-app (like AirBnB) in 5 days.

 ## Tools used: